Bering Strait crossing: Connections to the rest of the world

 This excludes the cost of new roads and railways to reach the bridge.
 Aside from the technical challenges of building two 40 km bridges or a more than 80 km tunnel across the strait, another major challenge is that, as of 2022, there is nothing on either side of the Bering Strait to connect the bridge to.

 The Russian side of the strait, in particular, is severely lacking in infrastructure.
 No railways exist for over 2800 km in any direction from the strait.
 The nearest major connecting highway is the M56 Kolyma Highway, which is currently unpaved and around 2000 km from the strait.
-However, by 2042, the Anadyr Highway is expected to be completed connecting Ola and Anadyr, which is only about 600 km from the strait.
+However, by 2042, the Anadyr Highway is expected to be completed, connecting Ola and Anadyr, which is only about 600 km from the strait.

 On the U.S. side, an estimated 1200 km of highways or railroads would have to be built around Norton Sound, through a pass along the Unalakleet River, and along the Yukon River to connect to Manley Hot Springs Road - in other words, a route similar to that of the Iditarod Trail Race.
 A project to connect Nome, 100 mi from the strait, to the rest of Alaska by a paved highway (part of Alaska Route 2) has been proposed by the Alaskan state government, although the very high cost ($2.3 to $2.7 billion, about $3 million per kilometer, or $5 million per mile) has so far prevented construction.

-In 2016, the Alaskan road network was extended westwards by 50 mi to Tanana, 460 mi from the strait, by building a fairly simple road.
+In 2016, the Alaskan road network was extended westwards by 50 mi to Tanana, 460 mi from the strait, by building a relatively simple road.
 The Alaska Department of Transportation & Public Facilities project was supported by local indigenous groups such as the Tanana Tribal Council.